Sleep (band): Reunion and The Sciences

-Style
+Style and influences

 Musically, Sleep's sound has been characterized as stoner rock built upon slow, down-tuned bass playing alongside similarly low guitar riffs.
 Repetition is frequently employed, working to create a "hypnotic state" supplemented by Al Cisneros' vocals.

 Sleep has used cannabis-influenced imagery since the release of their second album, often delivered in a "quasi-religious" manner.
 In an interview about the making of Dopesmoker, Matt Pike acknowledged that the band spent "a lot" of their label advance on cannabis, and "a lot of time."
 Pike also said that about $75,000 was spent on customized amplifiers so the album would have numerous tone layers.
 He said the songwriting process for Dopesmoker was long, with the band "working on [the song] for like four years."
 Al Cisneros stated that smoking cannabis was vital to the song's creative process: "I was really dependent on the space I got into when I was using it [...]
 The line, 'Drop out of life [with bong in hand],' was kind of a creed at that point."

 Their record The Sciences makes multiple allusions to Black Sabbath, whose sound heavily inspired Sleep.
 Tony Iommi is referenced in the lyrics of "Marijuanaut's Theme", and the song "Giza Butler" is a play on the city Giza and the name of Black Sabbath's bassist, Geezer Butler.
 Also in "Giza Butler", references are made to several things in Frank Herbert's 1965 novel Dune, including the gom jabbar (referred to as the "bong jabbar") and Muad'Dib (as "Muad'Doob").